pothitos/naxos/manual/README.md

 Iterates through the gaps that exist inside the domain of the variable.
-Mathematically speaking, it gives all the values (inside [`min`,`max`]) of the complement of the domain (where `min` is the minimum and `max` is the maximum of the domain).
+Mathematically speaking, it gives all the values (inside [`min`,`max`]) of the complement of the domain (where `min` is the minimum, and `max` is the maximum of the domain).
 E.g.

 ```c++
 for (NsIntVar::const_gap_iterator g = Var.gap_begin(); g != Var.gap_end();  ++g)